The AI Search Visibility Guide for Science marketers

 Multiple sources mentioning you increases AI confidence in recommending you.

 • 1Search "[your category] best [services/agencies]" and identify the top 3-5 lists that appear.
-These are the ones AI reads.
+These lists are frequently surfaced in AI-generated recommendations.

 • 2Reach out to those publishers and ask to be considered for inclusion.
 Most lists are actively updated.